 - Reporting features are available for requester/admins to keep up with their account holders' progress (see below).

-- Request accounts (you will be taken to the IT Direct service management system and you will be asked to login using your Bronco NetID and password.
+- Please read the information above before you Request accounts (you will be taken to the IT Direct service management system and you will be asked to login using your Bronco NetID and password.

 You may keep up with the status of your members' training by running reports.
 The Summary Report gives a summary of who was assigned, who has not started, who is in progress and who has completed.
 It also allows one opportunity to send a system-generated reminder notice to those who have not started and those who are in progress.
 Since we request this training be completed within 60 days, we suggest a reminder be sent at 30 days.